whooohq/whq-dev-tryout/README.md

 You will have to have your own local development environment ready to work.
 If you don't have one, we recommend to use [Local WP](https://localwp.com/).

 Install you own WordPress locally, use the required theme, use the optional plugins, don't forget the rules, and... go for it!.

-This tryout shouldn't take more than 60 minutes to complete, if you know how to develop a basic WordPress theme.

 ## Deliver your Tryout